 5. Add Redirects

-If you had redirects (301, 302) setup with your old hosting provider you will want to add those in MyKinsta.
+If you had redirects (301, 302) set up with your old hosting provider, you’ll want to add those in MyKinsta.
 Using WordPress plugins to implement redirects can sometimes cause performance issues.
-Adding them in MyKinsta means the rules are implemented at the server level, which is a much more optimal way.
+Adding redirects in MyKinsta means the rules are implemented at the server level, which is a much more optimal way.
 For multi-regional sites, our redirects tool supports IP geolocation-based rules as well.

 6. Run a Speed Test

-Once your site is live on Kinsta, you’ll want to run a speed test to measure your site’s performance.
+Once your site is live on Kinsta, you may want to run a speed test to measure your site’s performance.
 Speed test results can vary depending on how you run them, so you’ll want to make sure you are using the correct testing method.

 Here are a few tips to keep in mind when running a speed test.